-Everyone used to get electricity from SP Group, but since the island-wide roll out of the Open Electricity Market since 1 May 2019, we’ve had the flexibility to switch to an electricity retailer — and enjoy savings of up to 30% compared to the regulated tariff.
+Everyone used to get electricity from SP Group, but since the island-wide roll out of the Open Electricity Market since 1 May 2019, we’ve had the flexibility to switch to an electricity retailer — and enjoy savings of 20-30% compared to the regulated tariff.

 However, according to Energy Market Authority statistics, only 4 in 10 households have made the switch (as of 31 Aug 2019).
 Even till now, only about half of families here are still missing out on savings.